Title VI/Nondiscrimination Policy

 The City has established a discrimination complaint procedure and will take prompt and reasonable action to investigate and eliminate discrimination when found.
 Any person who believes that he or she has been subjected to discrimination based upon race, color, national origin, sex, religion, age, disability, family or income status in any of county/city’s programs, services or activities may file a complaint with the City’s Title VI/Nondiscrimination Coordinator:

-Jackie Wehmeyer, Director of Human Resources
+Jackie Wehmeyer, Senior Director of Strategy and Intergovernmental Affairs/ADA Coordinator

 6600 University Drive